jan-moravec/circular-frame-buffer/README.md

 ## Internal Work Description

 The frames are saved in vector.
-There is a reference to current frame and final frame.
+There is a reference to the current frame and final frame.
 - Current frame: next is always Final.
 - Final frame: last is always Current.

-The frames thus are represented as circular buffer.
-The circular buffer size can vary due to the data generating and data accessing.
+The frames thus are represented as a circular buffer.
+The circular buffer size can vary due to data generating and data accessing.

 Each frame itself also has a pointer to next and precious.